 PT Solusi Tunas Pratama Tbk.
-(STP) was founded in 2006, and is now the third largest independent tower companies in Indonesia in terms of number of telecommunication towers.
+(STP) was founded in 2006, and is now one of the leadingindependent tower companies in Indonesia in terms of number of telecommunication towers.
 The Company’s core business initially focused on leasing out spaces for antennas and supporting equipment at its multi-tenant tower sites for Indonesian mobile telecommunication operators for base transceiver station (BTS) under long-term lease agreement with average contractual term of 10 years.
 To date, the Company extends its infrastructure services to also provide access to capacity on the Company’s fiber optic backhaul network and indoor distributed antenna system (DAS) networks in shopping malls and office buildings located in major urban areas.
 The Company’s strategic movement was carried out in line with the Company’s transformation process underway, that has been progressing since 2012, to becoming an integrated telecommunication network infrastructure provider company in Indonesia.

-The Company believes that the leasing of tower space and the provision of fiber optic backhaul capacity have strong potential for significantly contributing to Indonesia’s continued growth, which is in line with the mission of telecommunications operators who seek to meet the gradually increasing demand for network capacity
+The Company believes that the leasing of tower space and the provision of fiber optic backhaul capacity have strong potential for significantly contributing to Indonesia’s continued growth, which is in line with the mission of telecommunications operators who seek to meet the increasing demand for network capacity

-The Company operates telecommunications tower assets in all the 34 provinces in Indonesia, where 92% of the Company’s telecommunications tower sites are located in Java and Sumatra, two islands with the highest population density in Indonesia.
-As of December 31, 2017, the Company owned and operated 6,935 tower sites across Indonesia with a total of 6,895 towers comprising 6,333 macro towers and 562 microcell poles, with 11,774 tenancies, for a tenancy ratio of 1.71x.
-Besides, the Company also operated 2 shelter-only sites, 38 indoor DAS networks, and 2,847 km of fiber optic networks throughout Indonesia, including 1,574 km in the Greater Jakarta Region.
+The Company operates telecommunications tower assets in all the 34 provinces in Indonesia, where 84% of the Company’s telecommunications tower sites are located in Java and Sumatra, two islands with the highest population density in Indonesia.
+As of 31 December 2018, the Company owned and operated 6,451 tower sites across Indonesia with a total of 6,412 towers comprising 5,979 macro towers and 433 microcell poles, with 10,492 tenancies, for a tenancy ratio of 1.64x.
+Besides, the Company also operated 2 shelter-only sites, 37 indoor DAS networks, and 3,000 km of fiber optic networks throughout Indonesia, including 1,643 km in the Greater Jakarta Region.